gregorhd/interactive_rasterstats/README.md

 1. a vector source in EPSG:4326 indicating the administrative boundaries for a superordinate sub-national government tier (e.g. the state level) and a second subordinate tier (e.g. the municipal level):
  > the present sample script uses the administrative boundaries for Nigeria available at [humdata.org](https://data.humdata.org/dataset/nga-administrative-boundaries);
 2. another vector source in EPSG:4326 representing service areas including an attribute field or column indicating the total amount of solid waste collected per week by each contractor/service provider in metric tonnes:
  > the present sample script uses dummy polygons and hypothetical collection totals for Lagos State assuming a 21% collection rate.
-A second shapefile containing dummy data for Ogun State is available in the `data_files` folder as well, demonstrating how the script can be quickly run on any jurisdiction;
+A second shapefile containing dummy data for Ogun State is available in the `data_files` folder as well. **Switch between Lagos and Ogun in the drop-down menu** to demonstrate how the script can be quickly run on any jurisdiction;
 3. the pop GeoTIFF of the CIESIN [High-Resolution Settlements Layer (HRSL)](https://ciesin.columbia.edu/data/hrsl/#data) providing the number of persons estimated to haved lived in each 1 arc-second pixel (roughly 30m) in 2015, available for roughly 30 countries in Africa, Asia and Latin America, **or** the [Gridded World Population](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4) layer which has global coverage, covers 5 year periods from 2000 to 2020 but only has a 30 arc-second resolution (roughly 1km).
  > the present sample script uses the HRSL for Nigeria available [here](https://ciesin.columbia.edu/data/hrsl/#data).

 #### Required script adjustments

+As part of the `main()` function definition, two default values need to be adjusted:

+1. the `state_list` default value which indicates the state to be selected on-load.
+Setting this is useful when service area data sources are not available for all states, as in the case of the sample data.
+Selecting such a state, or having the first state in the list be selected automatically, will cause an `OpenFailedError`;
+2. the `sw_ppd` _min_, _max_ and _step_ floats indicating the amount of solid waste generated per capita per day in kilograms, according to your particular context (the map annotation will be adjusted automatically).

-The script will need to be adjusted in the `# USER INPUTS` section to specify data sources and adjust variables according to context.
+Enclosing scope variables will need to be adjusted in the `USER INPUTS 1` section.
 These are:

-1. the `fp_adm` variable indicating the filepath to the administrative boundaries data source;
-2. the `state_name_field` variable indicating the name of the column containing the names of the superordinate (e.g. state-level) jurisdictions.
-If this information is in a data source separate from the subordinate tier, a spatial join via GeoPandas or a desktop GIS may be necessary;
-3. the `state_select` variable to select which state you want to perform the analysis on (bear in mind that `fp_service_areas` needs to be adjusted then as well);
-4. the `mun_name_field` variable indicating the name of the column containing the names of municipalities;
+3. the `mun_name_field` variable indicating the name of the column containing the names of municipalities;
-5. the `fp_service_areas` variable indicating the filepath to the service areas data source;
+4. the `fp_service_areas` variable indicating the file path to the service areas data sources - the sample data appends '_statename.shp' to 'service_areas' to construct file names;
-6. the `provider_name_field` variable indicating the name of the column containing the names of service providers;
+5. the `provider_name_field` variable indicating the name of the column containing the names of service providers;
-7. the `provider_coll_field` variable indicating the name of the column containing the weekly collection totals reported
+6. the `provider_coll_field` variable indicating the name of the column containing the weekly collection totals reported;
-8. the `fp_raster` variable indicating the filepath to the raster data source;
+7. the `fp_raster` variable indicating the filepath to the raster data source;

-9. the `sw_ppd` min, max and step floats passed to the `main()` function indicating the amount of solid waste generated per capita per day in kilograms, according to your particular context (the map annotation will be adjusted automatically)
+Global scope variables will need to be adjusted in the `USER INPUTS 2` section, namely:

+8. the `fp_adm` variable indicating the filepath to the administrative boundaries data source;
+9. the `state_name_field` variable indicating the name of the column containing the names of the superordinate (e.g. state-level) jurisdictions.
+If this information is in a data source separate from the subordinate tier, a spatial join via GeoPandas or a desktop GIS may be necessary.

 #### Optional customization